Rangi42/polishedcrystal/README.md

    * Drain Kiss drains 75% HP
    * Double-Edge does 33% recoil damage
    * Flare Blitz does 33% recoil damage
+   * Avalanche is low priority and doubles damage if user is hit first
    * Low Kick's power is based on weight
-   * Beat Up works differently in Gen V
-   * Ghost-type Pokémon cannot be trapped
-   * Grass-type Pokémon are not affected by Powder moves
    * Sitrus Berry (formerly Gold Berry) restores 25% of max HP, not 30 HP
    * Oran Berry, Sitrus Berry, and Berry Juice activate at 1/3 HP, not 1/2
    * X Accuracy boosts accuracy, it does not ignore accuracy checks entirely
-   * Boost CPU Pokémon's stats each by level^2/500 to simulate stat experience (max 20 boost per stat, i.e. half of what can be gained with vitamins)
    * Thunder ignores accuracy and evasion in rain
    * Rock-type Pokémon get Sp.Def boosted by 50% in a sandstorm
-   * Grass-type Pokémon are immune to PoisonPowder, Sleep Powder, Spore, and Stun Spore
+   * Grass-type Pokémon are immune to PoisonPowder, Stun Spore, Sleep Powder, and Spore
    * Ghost-type Pokémon are immune to the trapping effects of Mean Look, Clamp, Fire Spin, Whirlpool, and Wrap
 * Gameplay elements from future (or past) generations:
    * Restore [unused memory game](http://iimarck.us/i/memory/)